Kentucky Court Records

 Members of the public can access the records of Kentucky Family Courts from the search portal of the Kentucky Court of Justice website.
 Simply search for publicly available records by providing the name of a party involved in the case.
 You can narrow down the search result by providing extra details such as the county where the case was filed.

-Kentucky Public Records law also permits public inspection of Family Court records at the Offices of Circuit Court Clerks in the charge of the records of Family, Circuit, and District Courts.
+Kentucky Public Records law also permits public inspection of Family Court records at the Offices of Circuit Court Clerks in charge of the records of Family, Circuit, and District Courts.
 Court clerk offices maintain and provide access to paper and digital copies of court records.
-Most offices have public access computer terminals.
-Clerk’s offices provide access to more detailed records.
+Most offices have public-access computer terminals.
+Clerk's offices offer access to more detailed records.

 To locate the office of a Circuit Court Clerk in Kentucky, use the Judicial Directory provided on the website of Kentucky Court of Justice.